TCE-Innovation/Subcontractor-Automation/docs/techSpecs/editingFlowsFormsAndTemplates/editingAPowerAutomateFlow.md

 ![Attachment URLs]({{ site.baseurl }}/assets/images/powerAutomate/attachmentURLs.png)

 Presumably, the `url`s are displayed in the order that they appear in the Plumsail Form.
-When you add `url`, it will automatically be nested in an "Apply to each" action because the dynamic value of `url` is an array of attachments and they are to be saved one at a time.
+When you add a `url` in the argument, the "Download attachment" actionwill automatically be nested in an "Apply to each" action because the dynamic value of `url` is an array of attachments and they are to be saved one at a time.
 The only way to check that you have the correct `url` is to check what dynamic value populated automatically as the argument in the "Apply to each" action.

 ![Attachment Apply to Each]({{ site.baseurl }}/assets/images/powerAutomate/applyToEachAttachment.png)